 4) The Hardware Id Value should be like follows.
 The VEN code means vendor and the DEV code means device.
-(In below screenshot, the VEN code is 15AD and the device is 0740.)
+(In the example below, the VEN code is 15AD and the device is 0740.)

-After that, you can go to the PC manufacturer’s website or the device manufacturer’s website to download the driver.
+After you figure out what the device is, you can go to the PC manufacturer’s website or the device manufacturer’s website to download the driver.
 It’s recommended to go to the PC manufacturer’s website first, as they may customize the driver.

 The easiest way to update the driver is use Driver Easy.